M.P.A./M.A.I.R. grad’s Excelsior Fellowship leads to career with NYS

 Cordero also earned

-a master of arts in international relations and a Certificate of Advanced Study
+a master of arts in international relations and a certificate in national

 New York’s Office

 of Public Safety oversees programs including the state police, homeland